TheM1ddleM1n/JavascriptPrograms/CONTRIBUTING.md

 - CLI or browser-based mini games
 - Interactive HTML/CSS/JS pages

-If you're not sure whether your idea fits, open an issue and ask — we don't bite!
+If you're not sure whether your idea fits, open an issue and ask I won't judge (promise)

 ---

-## 📋 Guidelines
+## Guidelines

 - **One program per file** — keep things focused and easy to read
 - **No external dependencies** — plain JavaScript only (Node built-ins are fine for CLI scripts)
 - **Readable code** — use clear variable names; code should speak for itself
 - **Self-contained** — the file should run on its own with `node yourFile.js` or by opening it in a browser
-- **Add your file to the table in `README.md`** — a one-line description is all that's needed

 ---

-## 🛠️ How to Contribute
+## How to Contribute

 1. **Fork** the repo
 2. **Create a branch** for your program: